cuthbertLab/music21/CONTRIBUTING.md

   - variable names:
     - need to be unambiguous
     - must begin with lowercase
-    - snake_case is permitted for internal variables
+    - snake_case is encouraged for private variables
   - line lengths are capped at 100, but if approaching this limit, look for ways to avoid one-lining
   - line continuation characters (`\`) are not allowed; use open parentheses
   - prefer f-strings to `%` or `.format()`